davidvarshanidze/compiler/README.md

 ## Extending the Compiler

-This project provides a foundational setup, but there are many features you can add:

 Additional Expressions: Extend the parser and code generator to handle subtraction, multiplication, and division.
 Conditionals and Loops: Add support for if statements and loops (like while and for).
 Function Calls: Implement support for defining and calling functions.